-Manchester United appoint Ruben Amorim as new manager
+Manchester United name Portugal’s Ruben Amorim as new manager

-Portugal’s Ruben Amorim named as new Manchester United manager

-Amorim has been appointed as Manchester United manager, signing a contract at the famous English club until June 2027.
+Amorim has signed a contract at the famous English club until June 2027, starting in his new role on November 11.

 Ruben Amorim was named the new manager of Manchester United, replacing the sacked Erik ten Hag.